Following a Successful Kickstarter Appeal supported by 494 people our Museum is Now Open

-- The Museum will include a permanent collection, lectures, parties, exhibitions, cocktails and food.
+- The Museum will include a permanent collection, lectures, parties, and exhibitions.
 A place for the wraiths and strays of London’s forgotten bohemian world to gather amongst the dead and the beautiful on deep crimson velvet banquettes, sip absinthe & encage in lively and languorous intellectual debate.

 The Museum will be divided into two parts – The Upper Galleries with up to two art exhibitions a year and The Wunderkabinett displaying high (& low) lights from the permanent collection in a double vaulted basement, arranged as a gesumskunstwerk in custom built and salvaged museum & jewelry cases.
 At the end of the final chamber, past the dead babies & butterflies in The Lion Room deep velvet banquettes surround a sarcophagus holding a 19th century human skeleton, surrounded by erotica & overlooked by a caged lion skeleton & a disturbingly powerful Mervyn Peake painting.
 The Lion Room is available for private hire for dinners and intimate encounters for up to ten people.